 About the NCARB Competency Standard for Architects

-This standard establishes the level of proficiency needed in each competency to qualify an individual for initial licensure, as assessed by NCARB’s programs.
+The Competency Standard establishes the level of proficiency needed in each competency to qualify an individual for initial licensure, as assessed by NCARB’s programs.
 The competencies are organized into three domains:

-• Design & Documentation
+- Design & Documentation

-• Construction Administration
+- Construction Administration

-• Practice & Project Management
+- Practice & Project Management

 Why create the Competency Standard?

-In addition to informing changes to the existing AXP and ARE, the NCARB Competency Standard for Architects provides the foundation for the organization’s Pathways to Practice initiative.
-As NCARB works to envision the future of licensure—including the possibility of multiple pathways to licensure—it is essential that our programs share a core expectation of what competency looks like at the point of initial licensure.
-The NCARB Competency Standard for Architects provides that foundation and lays the groundwork for a flexible, accessible path to licensure.
+Pathways to Practice seeks to expand licensure access to individuals of all educational and career backgrounds by creating a more flexible licensure model.
+As NCARB works to create multiple pathways to licensure, it is essential that our programs share a core expectation of what competency looks like at the point of initial licensure.
+The NCARB Competency Standard for Architects establishes that shared expectation and lays the foundation for a modular licensure process.

-How the NCARB Competency Standard for Architects Was Developed
+How was the NCARB Competency Standard for Architects developed?

-The NCARB Competency Standard for Architects is the outcome of work of NCARB’s Competency Task Force.
+The NCARB Competency Standard for Architects is the outcome of work by NCARB’s Competency Task Force.
 Using findings from NCARB’s 2022 Analysis of Practice—which had nearly 20,000 architect participants—as a foundation, the task force researched which competencies were necessary at the point of initial licensure to protect the public’s health, safety, and welfare.
 The task force also explored the competency level required for licensure in similar professions before releasing a draft list of competencies for public feedback in October 2023.